openblockchains/awesome-blockchains/README.md

 A collection about awesome blockchains - open distributed databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips :tulip::tulip::tulip:.

+## Quotes

+> Soon explaining git like "a git repo is like a blockchain with commits instead of blocks" -- [Nicolás Berger](https://twitter.com/nicoberger/status/901776907418697729)
+>
+> "a local branch is like a state channel.
+It can be pushed and merged into the master blockchain at any moment" [Nicolás Berger](https://twitter.com/nicoberger/status/901777571456614400)

 ## Articles